-5.83 In relation to all renewable or low carbon energy development the Government's NPPG also states that: the need for renewable or low carbon energy does not automatically override environmental protections; cumulative impacts require particular attention, especially the increasing impact that wind turbines and large scale solar farms can have on landscape and local amenity as the number of turbines and solar arrays in an area increases; local topography is an important factor in assessing whether wind turbines and large scale solar farms could have a damaging effect on landscape and recognise that the impact can be as great in predominately flat landscapes as in hilly or mountainous areas; also, that great care should be taken to ensure heritage assets are conserved in a manner appropriate to their significance, including the impact of proposals on views important to their setting.
+5.104 In relation to all renewable or low carbon energy development the Government's NPPG also states that: the need for renewable or low carbon energy does not automatically override environmental protections; cumulative impacts require particular attention, especially the increasing impact that wind turbines and large scale solar farms can have on landscape and local amenity as the number of turbines and solar arrays in an area increases; local topography is an important factor in assessing whether wind turbines and large scale solar farms could have a damaging effect on landscape and recognise that the impact can be as great in predominately flat landscapes as in hilly or mountainous areas; also, that great care should be taken to ensure heritage assets are conserved in a manner appropriate to their significance, including the impact of proposals on views important to their setting.

-Policy ENV 10 Renewable Energy Development
+Policy Policy ENV 10 Renewable Energy Development

+The Council supports proposals for new renewable energy and low carbon development, subject to consideration of the impact of the development and whether this can be made acceptable.
 Proposals for renewable energy development including the landward infrastructure for offshore renewable schemes requiring planning permission will be assessed to determine whether the benefits they bring in terms of the volume and usability of energy generated outweigh any adverse impacts.
 Proposals will be considered having regard to the extent to which there are:

-- adverse impacts on the local landscape, townscape or designated and undesignated heritage assets, particularly listed buildings, conservation areas, scheduled ancient monuments, historic parks and gardens; - ii. adverse effects on residential amenity by virtue of outlook / overbearing impact, traffic generation, noise, vibration, overshadowing, flicker, glare or any other associated detrimental emissions, during construction, operation and decommissioning; and - iii. adverse impacts upon designated wildlife sites; nature conservation interests; and biodiversity.
+- i. adverse impacts on the local landscape, townscape or designated and unnon-designated heritage assets assessed in line with Policies ENV 05, ENV 07 and ENV 08 in the plan, particularly listed buildings, conservation areas, scheduled ancient monuments, historic parks and gardens; - ii. adverse effects on residential amenity by virtue of outlook / overbearing impact, traffic generation, noise, vibration, overshadowing, flicker, glare or any other associated detrimental emissions, during construction, operation and decommissioning; and - iii. an irreversible loss of the highest quality agricultural land; - iv. cumulative impacts of renewable energy development on an area; and - v. adverse impacts upon designated wildlife sites; nature conservation interests; and biodiversity assessed in line with Policies ENV 02 and ENV 03 in the plan.

+Proposals will be permitted where the impact is, or can be made, acceptable.
+Applications will be expected to demonstrate that any adverse impacts can be mitigated.
 Permission will be granted where there are no significant adverse impacts and effects or where any identified adverse effects and impacts are demonstrably outweighed by the benefits.
+Proposals for renewable energy development energy development including the landward infrastructure for offshore renewable schemes requiring planning permission will be assessed to determine whether the benefits they bring in terms of the volume amount and usability of energy generated outweigh any adverse impacts.
 When attributing weight to any harm, in addition to other relevant policies in the Local Plan, regard will be given to national policy and guidance, statutory duty and legislation which seeks protection and enhancement of the landscape; designated and non-statutory heritage assets.